dpetrocelli/sdypp2020/PI-UNLU/Clase6/elastic2/readme.md

 * Kibana container (Web GUI) is exposed on port `5601`.

-### 4. Test Fluentd configuration and Kibana Wew Gui
+### 4. Test Fluentd configuration and Kibana Web GUI

 Have you installed curl client?
 If not install it :D